Nancy Guthrie disappearance: FBI Director Kash Patel releases images, video of 'armed individual' - The Pulse of NH

 Nancy Guthrie disappearance: FBI Director Kash Patel releases images, video of ‘armed individual’

-(TUCSON, Ariz.) -- FBI Director Kash Patel has released images and video of an "armed individual" in connection with the disappearance of Nancy Guthrie, the 84-year-old mother of "Today" show host Savannah Guthrie.
+FBI Director Kash Patel has released images and video of an "armed individual" in connection with the disappearance of Nancy Guthrie, the 84-year-old mother of Today show host Savannah Guthrie.

 "[L]aw enforcement has uncovered these previously inaccessible new images showing an armed individual appearing to have tampered with the camera at Nancy Guthrie's front door the morning of her disappearance," Patel said in his post.